Sticker shock: The importance of science in education

 Simultaneously, the administration recently directed the Education Department to invest $200 million in grants toward improving STEM education in schools, specifically computer science.
 While this all sounds well and good, initiatives without acceptance will never move past initial stages of implementation.
 Bipartisan agreement on science-related issues will help ensure more widespread acceptance of scientific issues, starting with education.

 Raising a generation of well-informed, scientifically minded—or, at the very least, scientifically knowledgeable students—is the first step to a self-sustaining cycle of advancement.
-As students continue with education, they can base their ideas in factually accurate information, choose a career and pass down credible information to the next generation.
+As students continue with their education, they can base their ideas in factually accurate information, choose a career and pass down credible information to the next generation.

-While I was lucky enough to learn about issues like climate change and evolution through parents and peers, I worry for those not lucky enough to have alternative sources of information to those provided in schools.
+While I was lucky enough to learn about issues like climate change and evolution through my parents and my peers, I worry for those not lucky enough to have alternative sources of information to those provided in schools.
 Pushing President Donald Trump’s administration to necessitate the spread of accurate, peer-reviewed information through the Education Department and the EPA, centered in the best interests of American people and the environment—not industry representatives—helps assure future generations will produce technologies to do the same.